 If FEMA denies assistance to an individual or household in a shared housing situation, legal representatives can nevertheless advocate for their coverage, by showing that their clients did not receive the assistance provided to the "head of the household" through no fault of their own.
 After Hurricane Andrew in 1992 and the institution of the Locket v.
-FEMA litigation,129 FEMA gave disaster housing assistance to applicants who were previously denied if they could show either that: (1) the head of household used the assistance to obtain housing that was too small to accommodate the applicant or too far from the applicant.
+FEMA litigation, FEMA gave disaster housing assistance to applicants who were previously denied if they could show either that: (1) the head of household used the assistance to obtain housing that was too small to accommodate the applicant or too far from the applicant's work or school or (2) the head of household's whereabouts were not known to the applicant.
 Also, following Hurricane Katrina in 2005, the federal district court in McWaters v.
 FEMA, Civ.
 No. 05-5488 (E.D.
 LA, June 16, 2006), noted that FEMA modified its "Shared Household" policy and provided separate assistance to different members of a single pre-disaster household who were scattered after the storm.